 If Mercury provides coverage in your state, you can fill in your information online to quickly and easily receive a free quote.

-Next, Allstate’s “Ride for Hire” coverage can provide you with rideshare insurance for only $15 to $20 on top of your annual premium.
-With Allstate’s add-on endorsement, you’ll receive coverage during Periods 2 and 3 of the rideshare process—both covering gaps in your policy from the rideshare company, as well as offering extra coverage in addition to that policy.
+Next, Allstate’s “Ride for Hire” coverage can provide you with rideshare insurance for “for as little as pennies a day”—you can potentially pay less than $30 monthly.
+With Allstate’s add-on endorsement, you’ll receive coverage during Periods 2 and 3 of the rideshare process—both covering gaps in your policy from the rideshare company and offering extra coverage.

 This being said, Allstate can also provide deductible gap coverage to help reduce your out-of-pocket expenses.
 Like many of the other providers we’ve reviewed, you can receive a free quote from Allstate online, as well as use their search tool to locate an agent in your area.

-Moreover, with 47 out of 50 states covered, Allstate offers the widest reach of any of our rideshare insurance providers.
+Moreover, with 47 out of 50 states covered, Allstate serves the most states on this list.

 Moreover, Progressive also provides rideshare insurance coverage through their for-hire livery policies.
 These policies are actually a type of commercial auto policy—and they’re typically used for businesses that transport passengers in luxury vehicles or taxis.